 AS recently collaborated with the 'Adal Aur Sehat Project' for a series of special podcasts.
-The Adal Aur Sehat Project aims to foster an intellectually stimulating environment by shedding light on the two most important elements in society - law that exist for members of the religious minority communities, as expressed by the minority communities themselves, and to discuss legal and policy reforms that will help to improve their access to justice in the times to come. and health.
+The Adal Aur Sehat Project aims to foster intellectually stimulating environment by shedding light on the two most important elements in society and health.
 They intend on acquainting the public at large with laws and center discussion around much-needed reform along with the mental and physical well-being of people.
 As part of the collaboration, three episodes on the audio podcasts were aired, which